domainaware/parsedmarc/docs/source/installation.md

 `parsedmarc`, under the terms of the
-[Creative Commons Attribution 4.0 International License]. as a fallback if the [MaxMind GeoLite2 Country database] is not installed  However, `parsedmarc` cannot install updated versions of these databases as they are released, so MaxMind's databases and the [geoipupdate] tool is still the preferable solution.
+[Creative Commons Attribution 4.0 International License]. as a fallback if the [MaxMind GeoLite2 Country database] is not installed.
+However, `parsedmarc` cannot install updated versions of these databases as they are released, so MaxMind's databases and the [geoipupdate] tool is still the preferable solution.